The M.C.M. program prepares

 The M.C.M. program offers seven specializations to allow students to focus on a specific area of study:

-specialization has recommended courses; see the program website for details.
+specialization has both required Core and recommended courses; see the program website for details.

 There are also an array of available electives that students can choose to